Moamenzalabia/HalanUIComponents/README.md

 - Xcode 12+

 ## Setup
-To get started, you need to have the HalanUIComponent pod installed in your workspace.
+To get started, you need to have the HalanUIComponents pod installed in your workspace.
 Add the following line to your Podfile and run the pod install command.

 ```
 pod ‘HalanUIComponents’, :git => "https://github.com/Moamenzalabia/HalanUIComponents.git"